-A higher percentage of respondents working at sites in India are under the age of 30 (59.6%) compared to those working at sites in the "old-developed" countries (10.1%), such as Japan, the U.K., and the U.S. (see page 22).
+A higher percentage of respondents working at sites in China are under the age of 30 (32.5%) compared to those working at sites in the "old-developed" countries (10.1%), such as Japan, the U.K., and the U.S. However, there are fewer respondents under the age of 30 working at sites in China compared to the other "young-developing" countries (48.8%), including Brazil and India (see page 22).

-■ Employers with sites in India may want to consider whether their employees are similar to the sample participating in the Generations of Talent Study, or if the age composition of their workforce is different.
-Indeed, while over half (59.6%) of respondents in India reported being under the age of 30, an additional third (30.7%) reported being between the ages of 30-39, with an additional 7.3% being aged 40-49.
-If employers with sites in India have similar workforce composition, these employers may need to focus their attention on assessing talent management policies to provide more leadership and advancement opportunities for workers in under the age of 30 as well as workers aged 30-39.
+Employers with sites in China may want to consider whether their employees are similar to the sample participating in the Generations of Talent Study, or if the age composition of their workforce is different.
+Indeed, while 32.5% of respondents in China reported being under the age of 30, fully half (53.1%) reported being between the ages of 30-39, with an additional 10.0% being aged 40-49.
+If employers with sites in China have similar workforce composition, these employers may need to focus their attention on assessing talent management policies to provide more leadership and advancement opportunities for workers under the age of 30 as well as workers aged 30-39.

-Among those working at sites in India, a greater percentage report being early career employees (54.0%) than those working at sites in the "old-developed" countries (22.5%).
-Respondents from India in early career range from 18 to 82 years, while those who consider themselves as late career range from age 18 to 58 years (see page 23).
+Among those working at sites in the China, a greater percentage report being early career respondents (50.7%) than those working at sites in the "old-developed" countries (22.5%).
+Respondents from the China in early career range from 21 to 85 years, while those who consider themselves as late career range from age 29 to 60 years (see page 23).